SC records 1,554 total coronavirus cases, with every county in state affected

 Forty-one of the new patients are from Charleston County, 29 from Beaufort County, 25 from Greenville County and 24 from Richland County.

-Of the five new deaths reported Thursday, each of the victims was elderly and had underlying health conditions, according to DHEC.
+Of the five new deaths reported, each of the victims was elderly and had underlying health conditions, according to DHEC.
 Two were Florence County residents, one was from Anderson County, one from Horry County and one from Sumter County.

+Charleston Mayor John Tecklenburg reported that four city employees tested positive for the virus.
+It is believed they contracted it outside of work, the mayor said.

+None had fallen seriously ill, Tecklenburg said.
+They exhibited minor symptoms, and one of the four employees has recovered and was cleared to return to work.

 Roper St. Francis Healthcare said Thursday that it had identified 17 new patients with the coronavirus, bringing its system's total to 82.